AgenaRisk/api-py/README.md

 example_model.to_json("custom_file_name")
 ```

-# 7. Creating Batch Cases for a Model in R
+# 7. Creating Batch Cases for a Model in python

-agena-python environment allows creation of batch cases based on a single model and multiple observation sets.
+pyagena allows creation of batch cases based on a single model and multiple observation sets.
 Observations should be provided in a CSV file with the correct format for the model.
 In this CSV file, each row of the data is a single case (dataset) with a set of observed values for nodes in the model.
 First column of the CSV file is the dataset (case) ids which will be used to create a new dataset for each data row.
 All other columns are possible evidence variables whose headers follow the "node_id.network_id" format.
 Thus, each column represents a node in the BN and is defined by the node id and the id of the network to which it belongs.

 An example CSV format is as below: